A new conservation reserve, the Brataualung Forest Park, was launched on 14 July 2018.

 Community group for the Brataualung Forest Park

 The name for the park

 The name of the park was determined by a community engagement process conducted in 2017 and 2018.
 At the launch on 14 July 2018, Dr. Aunty Doris Paton announced the name of the new reserve - Brataualung Forest Park.
 Dr. Aunty Doris Paton is a Gunaikurnai Land and Water Aboriginal Corporation board member.
 The name recognises that the reserve area is part of Brataualung Country of the Gunaikurnai people.

-The Gunaikurnai people are the traditional owners of Gippsland.
 The country of the Gunaikurnai people includes the coastal and inland areas to the southern slopes of the Victorian Alps.
-The Gunaikurani Land and Waters Aboriginal Corporation have been consulted and support the use of the name.
+The Gunaikurnai Land and Waters Aboriginal Corporation have been consulted and support the use of the name.
 GLaWAC represents the Traditional Owners from the Brataualung, Brayakaulung, Brabralung, Krauatungalung and Tatungalung family clans who were recognised in the Native Title Consent Determination made under the Traditional Owner Settlement Act 2010.

 The new park is part of an area known locally as the 'Cores and Links'.

 The ‘Cores and Links’ concept was developed subsequent to the sale of Victoria’s plantation estate to HVP Plantations in 1998.

 As a result of lobbying by local community groups, the Strzelecki Working Group was established to investigate values and recommend potential options for future management.

 The Strzelecki Working Group included representatives from:

 - Trust for Nature